cscart/docs/en/developer_guide/api/entities/product_variations.rst

 .. note::

     Basically, variations are products.
-That's why if you pass an ID of a product (not a variation), the ``product_variations`` entity will return the details of that product.
+That's why if you pass an ID of a product (not a variation), the details of that product will be returned.

 ---------------
 Response Format